Greece Moments Greece Moments

 Alley Flora’s Alleyway

-It is also worth strolling a little away from the main street, the floors are lovingly decorated with white patterns and there are flower pots on the houses.
-You can tell that many locals still live here and the tourist sell-out has not yet taken place.
-In summer, however, there is a lot going on in Chora, when some bars open in the evening and if you want, you can turn night into day.
+It’s also worth wandering a little off the main street — the floors are lovingly decorated with white patterns and flower pots adorn the houses.
+You can tell that many locals still live here and that the tourist takeover has not yet happened.
+In summer, however, Chora comes alive, with some bars opening in the evening where you can easily dance the night away.

 Kythnos Chora Apokalipsi Kykladen